John Helmer (journalist): Biography

-He was allegedly recruited by the KGB in the 1980s (according to the claims of Yuri Shvets) and left to live in Russia permanently.
-However, Victor Cherkashin claims that Helmer was unaware that Shvets was a KGB officer, and that Cherkashin himself called Shvets off.
+Yuri Shvets alleged he was recruited by the KGB in the 1980s when he left to live in Russia permanently.
+Victor Cherkashin said that Helmer was unaware that Shvets was a KGB officer, and that Cherkashin himself called Shvets off.
 Later, after Shvets' concerns attracted controversy, Cherkashin confirmed that Helmer was not an agent.

-Helmer has been based in Moscow since 1989 and, from there, has worked for Australian Financial Review, The Australian and other newspapers.

 Writing in the New Jersey Star Ledger, journalist Dave D'Alessandro described Helmer as, "the journalist residing in Moscow who has been a pebble in Mikhail Prokhorov’s shoe since oligarchs have been collecting their billions under the protection of a corrupt, Fascist state.... the kind of journalist who turns up dead once a month or so inside Putin's Russia."
 And also as, "a fascinating and talented fellow, if not a fair bit over the top in his pursuit of truths."